Blackstareye/toggleAudio-blackeyeprojects.de/README.md

 ![alt text](img/thumbnail.png)

-## Screenshots
+Settings

 ![alt text](img/settings.png)

-set your Audio-Devices in preferences - Note: it must be separated devices, not a shared one with different ports (like build in Speaker/Headphone devices)
+set your `headphone` and `speaker` devices in preferences

-then you can swithc between those `devices` with a click of a button:
+then you can switch between those `devices` with a click of a button:

 ![alt text](img/speaker.png) ![alt text](img/headphone.png)

-(you can see the switch in the volume output device window above called `Tonausgang` here)
+(you can see the switch between the audio sources in the volume output device window above called `Tonausgang` here)

+ Note: the devices for `headphone` and `speaker` must be two separated devices, and not a shared one with different ports (like build in Speaker/Headphone devices).

+ In that case only one device can be seen in the preference selection window.

 ## Tested on